 He Said, She Said

 Telling a story can get tiring pretty quickly if you have to keep saying every person's name over and over.
 This is where personal pronouns like subject pronouns come in pretty handy.
-Subject pronouns replace a subject noun and can be classified several different ways: by person (1st, 2nd, 3rd person), number (singular, plural), gender (male, female), and formality (formal or informal).
-Luckily, we've provided a snazzy chart so you have the Spanish pronouns to refer to subjects in one place.
+Subject pronouns often replace a subject noun and can be classified several different ways: by person (first, second, or third person), number (singular or plural), gender (male or female), and formality (formal or informal).
+Luckily, we've provided a snazzy chart so you have all the Spanish subject pronouns in one place.

-While subject pronouns can be used to replace a person's name, many native speakers of Spanish rarely use them at all since Spanish verb endings tell you who the subject is.
+While subject pronouns can be used to replace a person's name, many native speakers of Spanish rarely use them at all.
+This is because Spanish verb endings tell you who the subject is.

 |you||Second person||plural||---||formal (Spain), both formal and informal (Latin America)|